Is it a good time to buy a house in Raleigh featured image showing the Raleigh skyline and Martini Mortgage Group branding

 Waiting can be the right move if it’s intentional.

-But many Raleigh homebuyers underestimate what waiting actually costs:
+But many buyers underestimate what waiting actually costs:

-In Raleigh, the opportunity cost of waiting is often subtle, not dramatic — which is why it’s easy to overlook.
+In Raleigh, the cost of waiting is often quiet—but very real.

 A Raleigh-Specific Decision Framework

-Instead of guessing, here’s a clearer way to think about buying in Raleigh:
+Instead of guessing, here’s a clearer way to think about buying:

 Ask yourself: